Andorra: Law of Offshore

 Banks and other financial institutions in Andorra are regulated by the Andorran National Financial Institute (INAF) under the Law Regulating the Financial System 1993.

 Andorran banks are all members of the Agrupacio de Bancs Andorrans, which operated a system of self-regulation until the regulatory law was passed in 1993.
-The banks have very conservative policies, and high solvency ratios: depositors' funds are guaranteed under a 1997 law, but only one banking institution has ever failed in Andorra; Sobanca in 1968, and the remaining banks stepped up to honour its liabilities in order to preserve the confidence in the system.
+The banks have very conservative policies and high solvency ratios: depositors' funds are guaranteed under a 1997 law, but only one banking institution has ever failed in Andorra; Sobanca in 1968, and the remaining banks intervened to honour its liabilities in order to preserve the confidence in the system.

-In June, 2004, however, Andorra was obliged to accept the EU's Savings Tax Directive, and as from July, 2005, has imposed a withholding tax initially of 15% (20% from July 1, 2008 and 35% from July 1, 2011) on returns on savings paid to citizens of Member States of the EU, of which 75% is remitted onwards to the States concerned.
+In June, 2004 however, Andorra was obliged to adopt the EU Savings Tax Directive.
+In July 2005, the state has imposed a withholding tax of 15% (this was increased to 20% in July 2008 and to 35% in July 2011) on returns on savings paid to citizens of member states of the EU, of which 75% is remitted onwards to the states concerned.

-Financial institutions or intermediaries which infringe the Law are subject to penalties depending on the severity of the infringement:
+Financial institutions or intermediaries which infringe on the law are subject to penalties depending on the severity of the infringement:

 The Penal Code provides imprisonment up to four years for malicious infraction of the privacy law, and seven years if done for gain.

-In August, 2001, a Department for the Prevention of Money Laundering (Unitat de Prevenció de Blanqueig - UPB) was established.
-The UPB, which is equivalent to a Financial Intelligence Unit under Egmont Group rules, is authorized to carry out unannounced inspections and hands information to the public prosecutor's office or to the government.
+In August 2001, a Department for the Prevention of Money Laundering (Unitat de Prevenció de Blanqueig - UPB) was established.
+Subsequently renamed the Financial Intelligence Unit (FIU), this body, which is equivalent to a financial intelligence unit under Egmont Group rules, is authorised to carry out unannounced inspections and hands information to the public prosecutor's office or to the government.

-Since 2002, the UPB has been permited to enter into cooperation agreements on criminal matters with foreign authorities.
-Subsequently, the UPB has signed agreements with the corresponding anti-money laundering authorities in Bahamas, Belgium, Dutch Antilles, France, Luxembourg, Monaco, Peru, Poland, Portugal, Spain, and Thailand.
+Since 2002, the FIU has been permitted to enter into cooperation agreements on criminal matters with foreign authorities.
+Subsequently, the UPB has signed agreements with the corresponding anti-money laundering authorities in Albania, Bahamas, Belgium, Dutch Antilles, France, Georgia, Luxembourg, Mexico, Monaco, Panama, Peru, Poland, Portugal, San Marino, Saudi Arabia, Spain, Thailand and the Ukraine.
 It has cooperated with foreign authorities to detect and prosecute criminal activities and freeze accounts in various occasions.
 It has also shared information and cooperated with other Egmont group members.